Telehealth Therapy vs. In-Person Therapy

 Sign up for a free 30 day trial of SimplePractice

-When deciding between teletherapy and in-person face-to-face care therapists need to look into the rules for their own states and insurance payers, and then make the best decision for themselves and their clients.
+When deciding between telehealth therapy vs. in-person face-to-face care therapists need to look into the rules for their own states and insurance payers, and then make the best decision for themselves and their clients.

-Here are 10 factors to consider, along with questions to ask, when comparing in-person vs. online care—plus some practices to put in place either way:
+Here are 10 factors to consider, along with questions to ask, when comparing telehealth therapy vs. in-person—plus some practices to put in place either way:

 1. Are your clients a good fit for telehealth?